-MEASURE GHG-29: ELECTRIC OR SUSTAINABLY FUELED CONSTRUCTION EQUIPMENT
+MEASURE GHG-29: ENCOURAGE USE OF ELECTRIC OR SUSTAINABLY FUELED CONSTRUCTION EQUIPMENT

-Measure: Encourage new development projects to use electrically-powered construction equipment wherever feasible.
+Measure: The County will encourage new development projects to use electrically powered or sustainably fueled construction equipment wherever feasible.

-Implementation: In the CalGreen ordinance prepared for BOS review under GHG-05, include language that requires submitted documentation for applicable construction projects to include information on the use of electric or sustainably fueled construction equipment under the Innovative Concepts and Local Environmental Conditions provisions contained in Section A4.306.1 of the California Green Building Standards Code (CalGreen).
+Implementation: In the CALGreen ordinance prepared for Board of Supervisors review under GHG-05, include language that requires submitted documentation for applicable construction projects to include information on the use of electric or sustainably fueled construction equipment under the Innovative Concepts and Local Environmental Conditions provisions contained in Section A4.306.1 of CALGreen.